Lebanese parents have a unique way of talking to their children, and that includes a series of sentences that sometimes make no sense.

 #4 “If your friend throws himself/herself off a balcony, will you do the same thing?”

 Lebanese parents love to create a drama out of nothing.
-If you ask for permission to do a simple thing that your friend is also doing which they do not approve of, they will use their “let’s ask a question that makes no sense” card.
+If you ask for permission to do a simple thing that your friend is also doing but they do not approve of, they will use their “let’s ask a question that makes no sense” card.

 #5 “Do your friends do that?!”